-Dalia Amara is an American-Jordanian multidisciplinary artist living and working in Brooklyn, New York with a practice based in photography, video and performance art.
-Amara received her MFA in Photography, Video and Related Media from the School of Visual Arts in New York, and her BFA from Columbia College Chicago.
+Dalia Amara is an American-Jordanian multidisciplinary artist living and working in New York with a practice based in photography, video, and performance art.
 Her work uses the domestic space or photo/video studio as a staging ground for sites of trauma, desire, and banality.
-Amara's recent photographs and videos are invested in the visual language of feminine beauty, and the anxieties of assimilating to cultural expectations.
-Born to multi-ethnic parents, and raised in the US, Jordan, Egypt, Qatar and UAE, the ever-changing home, along with the varying and at times contradictory cultural expectations, have all been at the heart of Amara's motivations in her work.
-Amara has been featured in Paper Journal (UK), and The Art Newspaper.
-She most recently participated in Skin Dips, a two-person exhibition at Selena Gallery in New York, and the group exhibition In Pursuit of the Perfect Pose, at Gallery 44: Centre for Contemporary Photography in Toronto.
+Amara's photographs and videos are invested in a personal visual language inspired by femininity, the everyday, horror, and commercial images and messaging to explore the anxieties of assimilating to cultural expectations.
+Born to multi-ethnic parents, and raised in the US, Jordan, Egypt, Qatar, and UAE, the ever-changing home, along with the varying and at times contradictory cultural expectations, have all been at the heart of Amara's motivations in her work.
+Amara received her MFA in Photography, Video, and Related Media from the School of Visual Arts in New York, and her BFA from Columbia College Chicago.
+Amara’s work has been shown internationally.
+She most recently participated in Skin Dips, a two-person exhibition at Selena Gallery in New York, the group exhibition, In Pursuit of the Perfect Pose, at Gallery 44: Centre for Contemporary Photography in Toronto, and The Texture of Want, a two-person exhibition at MOUNTAIN Gallery in New York.

 Exhibition essay by Leila Fatemi.
 "In Pursuit of the Perfect Pose."